Texas to Alabama's Beaches Road Trip

 My Favorite Alabama's Beaches Activities

-- Alabama Gulf Coast Zoo: This small zoo is a true gem and is easy to navigate in half a day.
-There are elevated animal encounters, such as hanging out up close and personal with lemurs, and a mind-blowingly good restaurant that is far beyond what you’d expect to find at a zoo.
+The Alabama Gulf Coast Zoo is a true gem and is easy to navigate in half a day.
+There are elevated animal encounters, such as hanging out up close and personal with lemurs and hand feeding giraffes.
+The wide, paved sidewalks make pushing a stroller through the exhibits a breeze.

-- The Hangout: Not only is this a fantastic place to grab food — and you will not find a shortage of delicious things to eat in Gulf Shores and Orange Beach — it’s got fun games, a place for the kids to run around, and even a foam machine.
+Not only is The Hangout a fantastic place to grab food — and you will not find a shortage of delicious things to eat in Gulf Shores and Orange Beach — it’s got fun games, a place for the kids to run around, and even a foam machine.
 Who doesn’t love a good foam party?
 Arrive hungry and grab delicious food with waterfront views and stay for the fun.

-- Historic Fort Morgan: This National Historical Landmark is a former outpost where soldiers protected and watched over Mobile Bay and the best place to learn the history of the area.
-Plus, you can get some fascinating views from the top of the fort.
+Historic Fort Morgan is a former outpost where soldiers protected and watched over Mobile Bay and the best place to learn the history of the area.
+You can explore tunnels, batteries, and cannons on the battlegrounds.
+Plus, you can get some fascinating views of the water from the top of the fort!

 Knowing the lay of the land before you go makes for the best vacation.
 Even if you’ve been to Alabama's Beaches before, there might be something new to check out, and even if you’ve visited multiple times, there’s probably something you haven’t done.
 It’s a good place to get out of your comfort zone and an equally good place to sink into the comfort of enjoying the same beach things you’ve always enjoyed.